10 Marathon Mistakes to Avoid

 4. Don't cut it tight getting to the start.
 Assume there'll be problems on the train, tube or roads.
+Many marathons take place on Sundays, when public transport is rarely as frequent or reliable as during the working week.

 5. Don't be surprised if there are very long queues for the loos.
 There always are.
+Assume you might need to queue for at least 30 minutes for the bathroom.

 6. Don't set off too fast.
 It's much easier on the body to run at a steady pace or even do a negative split.
+Even experienced runners often go off too fast, carried away by the excitement of the start.

 9. Don't be too disappointed if you don't hit your target time.
 How you'll feel during such a long race is always unpredictable.
+Many find that the real race begins at mile 20.